 Gum chewing is personal-some enjoy it and some don't.
 I've never known my husband to chew gum-he just doesn't like it.
 He's a mint kind of guy.

 Let me just say that I used to chew a lot of gum.
 I've never been a smoker but for some reason since high school, I loved the fresh burst of mint-it seemed to perk me up midday and it seemed to somehow occupy my mouth while in a boring class.
 It just kind of became a habit I suppose.
 Today I almost never chew it.
-Two years ago, I went to the dentist because I had jaw pain and it felt as though my jaw wasn't aligned properly for some reason and it had started clicking.
+Two years ago, I went to the Dentist because I had jaw pain and it felt as though my jaw wasn't aligned properly for some reason and it had begun clicking.
 He enlightened me by letting me know that by constantly chewing (as in the case of gum) that you actually over-exercise your jaw.
 Like a rubber band, the constant stretching will eventually wear out those muscles and hearing clicking or grinding in the jaw would not be uncommon.
 That just about freaked me out.
 After that day, I stopped because I'm too young to have jaw problems.
 I'm now into mints.
 I'm pretty funny when it comes to carrying around floss and my toothbrush to work (I have a flossing obsession-I just really enjoy it) and in my bag when out and about so I really don't need gum for that aspect.

 On a side note, the other negative health issue I found with gum is that 99.9% of all gum contains aspartame, acesulfame-potassium and other chemicals to artificially sweeten it which have been proven to cause health problems like tumors-eek!
 Yet, I see so many small children chewing it which is really scary.
 For that reason, the gum I did chew for the past few years is called Spry.
 Although I might sound like an ad for them here, I do not get paid by Spry to share their products, I just happen to think they have a healthy and quality alternative to regular gum after trying many other natural brands.
 They use natural ingredients and sweeten with sugar-free xylitol which comes from the birch tree and naturally sweetens without adding sugar and actually cleans your teeth and prevents cavities.
 I purchased mine from Whole Foods or online and it's not like chewing on a rock as with some other natural gum.
 They also sell mints and toothpaste.